CNBC: History

-In December 1997, CNBC formed a strategic alliance with Dow Jones, including content sharing with Dow Jones Newswires, The Wall Street Journal, MarketWatch, and Barron's and the rebranding of the channel as "a service of NBC and Dow Jones" (later "a service of NBC Universal and Dow Jones" following the formation of NBCUniversal in 2004).
-Fox merged with Dow Jones in 2007 and Fox Business later became a competitor to CNBC.
+In December 1997, CNBC formed a strategic alliance with Dow Jones, including content sharing with Dow Jones Newswires, The Wall Street Journal, MarketWatch, and Barron's and the rebranding of the channel as "a service of NBC and Dow Jones".
+As part of the agreement, Dow Jones merged their competing business news channels—London-based European Business News and Singapore-based Asia Business News—into CNBC Europe and CNBC Asia respectively, with CNBC shutting down its Hong Kong–based operation and relocating the new CNBC Asia to ABN's Singapore studios.

-Also in December 1997, CNBC's international channels were merged into a 50-50 joint venture with their Dow Jones-owned rivals, London-based European Business News and Singapore-based Asia Business News.

 During the late 1990s and early 2000s, CNBC's ratings increased sharply along with the stock market, often beating those of CNN during market hours.
 The highest daytime viewership of the network in 2000 was 343,000.

-However, after the burst of the dot-com bubble, CNBC's viewing figures declined in tandem.
+However, after the burst of the dot-com bubble, CNBC's viewing figures declined.
 In 2002, CNBC's ratings fell 44% and were down another 5% in 2003.
 The network's ratings steadily fell until bottoming in Q1 2005, with an average viewership of 134,000 during the day.

 From 2001 to 2006, the CNBC website was operated by MSN.

 In August 2003, CNBC signed a deal to provide weather content from AccuWeather.

-In October 2003, CNBC moved its world headquarters from Fort Lee (the old facility then became occupied by WNJU-TV, then recently acquired by NBC) to a new digital video production studio in Englewood Cliffs, New Jersey.
+In October 2003, CNBC moved its world headquarters from Fort Lee (which became the new home of Telemundo flagship station WNJU) to a new digital video production studio in Englewood Cliffs, New Jersey.

 NBC Universal reacquired full control of loss-making CNBC Europe and CNBC Asia from Dow Jones at the end of 2005.
 The licensing agreement between Dow and CNBC U.S. remained intact, until it expired in 2012.

 CNBC reported annual revenues of $510 million in 2006.
 In September 2006, CNBC launched the FTSE CNBC Global 300 stock market index in conjunction with FTSE Group.
 The index includes the fifteen largest companies from each of the sectors of the Industry Classification Benchmark as well as the thirty largest companies from emerging markets.
 Profits at CNBC exceeded $333 million in 2007, making CNBC the second most profitable of NBC Universal's thirteen cable channels in the United States, behind only the USA Network.
 Ratings hit an all-time high in 2007.

 CNBC Africa was launched on June 1, 2007.

-On October 22, 2007, CNBC launched "CNBC Investor Network", a series of webcam connections to the trading rooms of various independent financial institutions across the United States, allowing traders to be interviewed instantaneously as news breaks.
+On October 22, 2007, CNBC introduced the "CNBC Investor Network", a network of webcams stationed in the operating departments of various independent financial institutions across the United States, allowing traders to be interviewed instantaneously as news breaks.
 In December 2007, CNBC formed a content partnership with Yahoo!
 Finance.